 There are numerous benefits to this participative leadership style.
 It can engender trust and promote team spirit and cooperation from employees.
 It allows for creativity and helps employees grow and develop.
 A democratic leadership style gets people to do what you want to be done but in a way that they want to do it.

-When you having a coaching leadership style, you tend to have a "Consider this" approach.
+When you have a coaching leadership style, you tend to have a "Consider this" approach.
 A leader who coaches views people as a reservoir of talent to be developed.
 The leader who uses a coach approach seeks to unlock people's potential.

 Ultimately, this style is all about encouraging harmony and forming collaborative relationships within teams.
 It's particularly useful, for example, in smoothing conflicts among team members or reassuring people during times of stress.